DataBiosphere/terra-workspace-data-service/docs/WDS Python Client.md

 ## WDS Available Client APIs

-You can check out the swagger generated documentation for all available APIs [**here**](swagger-gen-docs/README.md).
+You can check out the swagger generated documentation for all available APIs by following instruction to generate it [**here**](#Generate-Full-Client-Documentation).
 Below find a few specific examples for the most common use cases.

 ## General WDS Info
 General WDS Info client allows to check the version of WDS that is running in a given workspace.
-It can also check the status of WDS, as well as its subcomponents.
+It can also check the status of WDS, as well as its sub components.

 ```
 generalInfo_instance = wds_client.GeneralWDSInformationApi(api_client)